Maximowicz's vole

-Maximowicz's vole (Microtus maximowiczii) is a species of rodent in the family Cricetidae.
+Maximowicz's vole (Alexandromys maximowiczii) is a species of rodent in the family Cricetidae.
 It is found in northeastern China, Mongolia, and eastern Russia.

 Description

-Maximowicz's vole is one of the largest voles in the genus Microtus.
+Maximowicz's vole is one of the largest voles in the genus Alexandromys.
 Adults grow to a head-and-body length of 116 to 155 mm with a tail length of 37 to 60 mm.
 The fur on the back is dark brownish-black with ochre specks, and the flanks are paler brown, blending gradually into the greyish-white underparts.
 The upper sides of the hands and feet are whitish-brown.
 The tail is either uniform dark brown or bicoloured, with the upper side dark brown and the underside white.
 Its scientific and common names commemorate the prominent Russian botanist Karl Maximovich, who was curator of the herbarium at the Saint Petersburg Botanical Garden at the time the vole was described by Leopold von Schrenck.